Here To Explore Our World

 Big Sur

 The Pacific Coast Highway, or Highway 1, as it names suggests, goes along the coast.
 Big Sur is about a 2.5-hour drive from the San Luis Obispo area.
-It was a beautiful drive, known to be one of the most beautiful.
+It was a beautiful drive.
 Since Wade drove, I took pictures and videos along the way.
-While Luna mostly sat on my lap as we were driving slowly around the bends along Big Sur, she found a nice perch on the surf board.
+Luna mostly sat on my lap as we were driving slowly around the bends along Big Sur.
+She also found a nice perch on the surf board.
 At times, she returned to her secure spot in the back, beneath the surf boards.
 It was fun watching her watch the road and the scenery.

 The face of the earth as the Creator intended it to look.